Inteli-College/2025-1A-T02-G52-PUBLICO/README.md

 ## Development Timeline

-The Hirefy platform was developed over a series of ten sprints from February to June 2025, following an agile methodology that allowed for continuous refinement and feature enhancement.
+The Hirefy platform was developed over a series of twenty sprints from February to December 2025, following an agile methodology that allowed for continuous refinement and feature enhancement.

 ## Sprint Highlights